JarneAe/JarneAe/README.md

 - 👋 Hi, I’m @JarneAe
 - 👀 I’m interested in Python/Java/C
 - 🌱 Currently learning C and Java
-- 📫 How to reach me: Jarne#3000 @discord or mail me at jarnea408@gmail.com7
+- 📫 How to reach me: Jarne. @discord or mail me at jarnea408@gmail.com7